K2 Base Camp Trek: This is the second installment in the adventures of avid cyclist & trekker Mazhar Valjee as he attempts to reach Concordia.

 Did everyone make it to the K2 basecamp?

 Fortunately all in the group kept good health throughout the trek; none suffered altitude sickness or any other discomfort save for some cuts and bruises.
 Just short of Concordia we understood what James the Mountaineer meant when he said “the mountain beckons and you know when; as it talks to you”!
 Not being able to get a full view of the K2 and the other peaks on account of the clouds was a message to come back on another day.

-We learnt that the unusually unkind weather this year (2018) was akin to a typical winter.
+We learnt that the unusually unkind weather this year (2018) was akin to typical winter.
 The dream of my younger co-trekkers to cross the Gondogoro La could not materialize as the snow was thick and the weather was too hazardous to go any further.

 Who were the others in your group?

-The trip was initiated by my friend Major ® Tariq Jamil Khan who is a veteran of many treks to the K2 Base Camp as an army officer.
+The trip was initiated by my friend Major Tariq Jamil Khan who is a veteran of many treks to the K2 Base Camp as an army officer.
 Every mountaineering expedition is accompanied by an army officer.
-Tariq contracted with “FINDMYADVENTURE” to put the nuts and bolts of the trip together.
+Tariq connected with “FINDMYADVENTURE” to put the nuts and bolts of the trip together.

 Wahida whom I nicknamed Major Flo (as in Florence Nightingale) was consulted by trekkers, porters and guides at our camping stops.
 The porters suffering from snow blindness at Goro were particularly thankful for the TLC they received from Major Flo.
-Another person without whom our trek would not have been possible was the ever cheerful guide Mohammad Sharif, a native of Skardu.
+Another person without whom our trek would not have been possible was the ever-cheerful guide Mohammad Sharif, a native of Skardu.
 Sharif knew the area like the back of his hand and smiled under all adversities.